FRONTENAC BIRD STUDIES

 The Frontenac Arch is the billion-year-old “backbone” of eastern North America and a region of outstanding ecological significance.
 It is a vital habitat corridor for migration and a critical nursery for many of Ontario’s disappearing flora and fauna.

-Frontenac Bird Studies (FBS) is a new long-term initiative for the study and protection of birds in the Frontenac Arch.
-The Migration Research Foundation is pleased to announce the launch of FBS in spring 2009!
+Frontenac Bird Studies (FBS) is a new long-term initiative for the study and protection of birds in the Frontenac Arch launched in spring 2009.

-Watch for more details on FBS to be added soon, and click here to visit the FBS blog for the latest sightings and other project news.
+Watch for updates on FBS to be added on this page, and use the links below to follow the the latest sightings and other project news.

 FBS relies heavily on volunteers; donations to support operating costs are greatly appreciated!
 Charitable tax receipts will be issued for all donations upon request.
 Click on the button below to donate securely using Visa, Mastercard, American Express or Paypal.